dexterleng/blog/content/_index.md

 Over the years I discovered I love building things that *shouldn't* be possible - at least not at first glance.
 It's why I made the apps I made.

-Outside of work, I play guitar, gym, and I'm trying to get good and consistent at writing over the summer.
+Outside of work, I play guitar & gym.

 ### Projects